actiBMS/actiBMS_module_circuit/README.md

 # How it works

 Each cell in a battery pack has a monitoring module.
 Each module have a micro on it that manage all the important task to keep the pack safe.
 This uses AVR ATTINY841 linked together by optoisolated serial ports for communication.

-The controller enable a BYPASS resistor, parallel to the CELL, to dump additional power during charge to keep the pack balanced.
+The MCU enable a BYPASS resistor, parallel to the CELL, to dump additional power during charge to keep the pack balanced.
 Another solution is to enable the Active Balancing, this feature is based on the ETA3000 chip.
 It is able to move power between adiacent cells.

 A more detailed teory of operation about this inductive converter chip can be read here:
  - https://www.beyondlogic.org/review-li-ion-lipo-lifepo4-lithium-battery-active-equalizer-balancer-energy-transfer-board/
  - https://circuitdigest.com/article/cell-balancing-techniques-and-how-to-use-them